Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Energy Integral

-The above discussions for the existence of solitary waves and double layers are valid if $\phi = 0$ is an unstable position of equilibrium, i.e., if $V''(0) < 0$ along with $V(0) = V'(0) = 0$.
+One can take any equation dynamically equivalent to the energy integral (\ref{energy_integral}) to discuss the qualitative behavior of solitary structures.
+As the energy integral (\ref{energy_integral}) is dynamically equivalent to the energy integral (\ref{energy int}), we take the energy integral (\ref{energy int}) to discuss the qualitative behavior of solitary structures of the present plasma system.
+The discussions regarding the existence of solitary structures as given earlier for the energy integral (\ref{energy_integral}) are also true for the energy integral (\ref{energy int}).
+Now, the discussions regarding the existence of solitary waves and double layers are valid if $\phi = 0$ is an unstable position of equilibrium of a particle of unit mass associated with the energy integral (\ref{energy int}) under the action of the force field $-V'(\phi)$, i.e., if $V''(0) < 0$ along with $V(0) = V'(0) = 0$.
 In other words, $\phi=0$ can be made an unstable position of equilibrium if the potential energy of the said particle attains its maximum value at $\phi=0$.
 Now, the condition $V''(0)<0$ gives a lower bound $M_{c}$ of $M$, i.e., $V''(0)<0\Leftrightarrow M>M_{c}$, $V''(0)>0\Leftrightarrow M<M_{c}$, and $V''(0)=0\Leftrightarrow M=M_{c}\Leftrightarrow V''(M_{c},0)=0$.
 This $M_{c}$ is, in general, a function of the parameters involved in the system, or a constant.
 Therefore, if $M<M_{c}$, the potential energy of the said particle attains its minimum value at $\phi=0$, and consequently, $\phi=0$ is the position of stable equilibrium of the particle, and in this case, it is impossible to make any oscillation of the particle even when it is slightly displaced from its position of stable equilibrium, and consequently there is no question of existence of solitary waves or double layers for $M<M_{c}$.
 In other words, for the position of unstable equilibrium of the particle at $\phi=0$, i.e., for $V''(0)<0(\Leftrightarrow M>M_{c})$, the function $V(\phi)$ must be convex within a neighborhood of $\phi=0$ and in this case both type of solitary waves (negative or positive potential) may exist if other conditions are fulfilled.
 Now suppose that $V''(M_{c},0)=0$ and also $V'''(M_{c},0)=0$, then if $V '''' (M_{c},0)<0$, the potential energy of the said particle attains its maximum value at $\phi=0$ and consequently, $\phi=0$ is the position of unstable equilibrium.
-On the other hand if $V''(M_{c},0)=0$, $V'''(M_{c},0)=0$, and $V '''' (M_{c},0)>0$, the potential energy of the said particle attains its minimum value at $\phi=0$ and consequently, $\phi=0$ is the position of stable equilibrium of the particle and in this case there is no question of existence of solitary wave solution and/or double layer solution of the energy integral (\ref{energy int}).
+On the other hand if $V''(M_{c},0)=0$, $V'''(M_{c},0)=0$, and $V '''' (M_{c},0)>0$, the potential energy of the said particle attains its minimum value at $\phi=0$ and consequently, $\phi=0$ is the position of stable equilibrium of the particle and in this case there is no question of existence of solitary wave solution as well as double layer solution of the energy integral (\ref{energy int}).
+But if $V'''(M_{c},0)\neq 0$ along with $V(M_{c},0)=V'(M_{c},0)=V''(M_{c},0)=0$, then without going through the complete analytical investigation, it is difficult to predict the existence of solitary wave and/or double layer solution of the energy integral (\ref{energy int}) at $M=M_{c}$.
+In this situation, i.e., when $V'''(M_{c},0)\neq 0$ along with $V(M_{c},0)=V'(M_{c},0)=V''(M_{c},0)=0$, to continue the physical interpretation for the existence of solitary wave and/or double layer solution of the energy integral (\ref{energy int}) at $M=M_{c}$, \citet{das12} have proved the following important results to confirm the existence of solitary structures at $M=M_{c}$.